jinnovation/resume/data.typ

         startDate: "2024-04-15",
         location: "New York, NY",
         blurb: [
-            Leading the democratization and platformization of AI at Hinge.
-Spearheading 0-to-1 development of agentic AI infrastructure.
-Previously defined, led, and delivered on traditional-ML model serving strategy from end-to-end.
+            Founding member of the AI Platform Core team, charged with the democratization and platformization of AI at Hinge.
+Current focus areas: agentic systems; model serving; and data/feature engineering for AI/ML.
         ],
         highlights: (
             [
-                Tech lead for "User Traits," an agentic system leveraging LLMs and VLMs to power enhanced user understanding.
-Defined the shared semantic layer as well as the foundational architecture (TensorZero, OpenTelemetry, Spark, Unity
+                Tech lead for "User Traits," an agentic system leveraging LLMs and VLMs to power inferred user understanding.
+Defined foundational architecture (TensorZero, OpenTelemetry, Spark, Unity Catalog) and shared semantic layer.
-                Catalog).
 Collaborated with development partners across Backend, Data, and AI disciplines to identify use cases and coordinate contributions.
             ],
             [
                 Laid the foundations of Hinge's centralized agentic AI infrastructure.
 Successfully